hackclub/ai-docs/guide/rules.md

 4. **No resale.** You are not allowed to resell this service or use it to create a service that resells AI to others.

+5. Don't use this service with OpenClaw.
+It's insecure and there's a risk that your HCAI keys and/or personal information can get leaked.
+For the time being, you can still use HCAI with alternatives such as NanoClaw, as long as the usage of AI is reasonable (Up to ~50% of your usage can be used for tools like NanoClaw.)

-5. **Follow the Code of Conduct.** You are not allowed to use this service to create tools that intentionally violate the [Code of Conduct](https://hackclub.com/conduct).
+6. **Follow the Code of Conduct.** You are not allowed to use this service to create tools that intentionally violate the [Code of Conduct](https://hackclub.com/conduct).
 Don't try to generate explicit imagery or text, malware, or other harmful content.

 ## Rate Limiting